top of page

 I have been actively involved in the Mi’kmaq community since the late 1990s when my Indigenous ancestry became known after years of community and familial suppression stemming from histories of discrimination, exclusion, and erasure on the island of Newfoundland.

-My doctoral studies have allowed me to expand my web of relations to include the Mohawk, Seneca, Oneida, Cayuga, Onondaga, and Tuscarora nations of Six Nations of the Grand River and the Mohawks of the Bay of Quinte of Tyendinaga Mohawk Territory.
-Furthermore, the Michi Saagiig (Mississauga Anishinaabeg) of Curve Lake First Nation.
-The relations are not static but are continually expanding and developing, and nurtured.
+My doctoral studies have allowed me to expand my web of relations to include the Mohawk, Seneca, Oneida, Cayuga, Onondaga, and Tuscarora nations of Six Nations of the Grand River and the Mohawks of the Bay of Quinte of Tyendinaga Mohawk Territory—furthermore, the Michi Saagiig (Mississauga Anishinaabeg) of Curve Lake First Nation.
+The relations are not static but are continually expanding, developing, and nurtured.

 Local and National Committees